Basic Information

 - Location Copahee Sound, Mount Pleasant, Christ Church Parish, Charleston County

-- Origin of name John Perrie, an Irishman, named his plantation Youghal for his birthplace in Cork County, Ireland.
+- Origin of name John Perrie, an Irishman, named his plantation Youghall for his birthplace in Cork County, Ireland.
 The name was changed to Oakland about 1850 because of the majestic "cathedral" type of oak avenue leading to the house.

 - Other names Gregorie, Youghall